pinterweb/dotnet-solution-template/CSharp/src/BusinessApp.CompositionRoot/README.md

 _Application specific services (e.g. webapi service) should be registered in their own project_

+## Getting Started

+### Registering a new service
-All services are registered via `IBootstrapRegister` service decorators.
-Create a decorator and register your services either before or after the others.
-When the application starts, it will search all files in the startup assembly for classes that implement `IBootstrapRegister`
+Create a new class that implements `IBootstrapRegister` and inject an inner 'IBootstrapRegister'.
+Then register your services either before or after the inner handler (__do not forget to call the inner registration__).
+When the application starts, it searches all files in the composition root assembly for classes that implement `IBootstrapRegister`.